fardog/node-xkcd-password/README.md

 2. Be sure to point out any changes that break API.

 ## History

+- **v1.1.0**
+Doesn't use promises unless you haven't specified a callback.
+Prevents the generator from entering an infinite loop.
+Adds additional checks on minimum and maximum word length options.

 - **v1.0.0**
 API now supports Promises as well as callbacks.